Japan Cabinet approves record defense budget | DW | 21.12.2020

 The bump in defense spending represents 1.1% from this year and with Suga's large majority in parliament, the new budget is expected to be approved.

-Some $706 million in the new budget will go to a planned jet fighter, the country's first in three decades, which is expected to cost around $40 billion in total and be ready in the 2030s.
+Some $706 million in the new budget will go towards the developent of a new stealth fighter jet, the country's first in three decades.
+It is expected to cost around $40 billion in total and be ready in the 2030s.

 The project will be led by Mitsubishi Heavy Industries Ltd with help from US defense contractor Lockheed Martin Corporation.